How to Buy Bitcoin: Top 5 Ways to Buy BTC

 There are various services and exchanges that offer to sell Bitcoin for fiat funds.
-Among the most popular are the Bitcoin ATMs and the big exchanges like Coinbase, Gemini and Cubits.
+Among the most popular are the Bitcoin ATMs and the big exchanges like Coinbase and Gemini.
 There are also local exchanges like Bitso in Mexico and even P2P platforms like the famous LocalBitcoins.com.
 Each has advantages and disadvantages that we will explore to help you understand how to buy Bitcoin.

 Buy Bitcoin at an Exchange